thedava/dod-lite/docs/05-Exceptions.md

 ### ReadOnlyException

 `\DodLite\Exceptions\ReadOnlyException`<br>
 Thrown when a modification operation (like read or write) is attempted on a read-only adapter.
-This exception is exclusively thrown by the `ReadOnlyAdapter` and only if configured to do so.
+This exception is currently exclusively thrown by the `ReadOnlyAdapter` and only if configured to do so.
+It derives from `WriteFailedException`.

-### ReplicationFailedException

-`\DodLite\Exceptions\ReplicationFailedException`<br>
-Thrown when a replication failed.
-This exception is exclusively thrown by the `ReplicateAdapter` and only if the operation on the replicated adapter failed.
-If the operation failed on the main adapter regular exceptions like `WriteFailedException` will be thrown.

 ### WriteFailedException